Ch4ni/postman-docs/src/pages/docs/integrations/available-integrations/apimatic.md

 updated: 2022-02-11
 ---

-Postman's APIMatic integration converts a Postman Collection into an API description format such as Swagger, RAML, or API Blueprint, and then periodically backs up the resulting file on GitHub.
+Postman's APIMatic integration converts a Postman Collection into an API description format such as OpenAPI, Swagger, RAML, or API Blueprint, and then periodically backs up the resulting file on GitHub.

 ## Contents